Women’s Equality Day Must Include All Women

 The Women’s Foundation of Colorado’s vision is a future where women of every background and identity prosper.
 There is an emphasis on every background and identity.

-As the Suffragette movement accelerated in the early 20th Century, white women concentrated on winning over white Southerners, and black women were excluded and marginalized in the movement, if they were even mentioned at all.
-As a result, black women created their own organizations to fight for voting rights.
+As the Suffrage movement accelerated in the early 20th Century, white women concentrated on winning over white Southerners, and Black women were excluded and marginalized in the movement, if they were even mentioned at all.
+As a result, Black women created their own organizations to fight for voting rights.
 Even after the 19th Amendment removed gender discrimination from voting across the nation, many policies, practices, and laws were in place that prevented people from voting based on ethnicity and race.

 As a former slave, Sojourner Truth asked at the 1851 Women’s Rights Convention in Akron, Ohio, “Ain’t I A Woman?”

 Most Black women in the South, like Black men, were blocked by poll taxes, literacy tests, and other racial barriers, while Native Americans and Asian immigrants were largely excluded from citizenship entirely.
 Because of practices like these, the Voting Rights Act of 1965 was necessary.
 Years after the passage of 15th and 19th Amendments, it outlawed the discriminatory voting practices adopted in many southern states.